gersongerardcruz/animal_face_classification/README.md

 ## Recommendations

 - Increase the number of animal classification by collecting more diverse images to increase the generalizability of models.
-- Use cloud-related services like AWS RDS, ECS, and S3 to make the project more industry-relevant.
+- Use cloud-related services like AWS RDS, EC2, and S3 to make the project more industry-relevant.
 - Package the model using Docker and deploy it in real-time via the cloud

 ## References